mschop/qb/README.md

 ]);
 ```

-I often sea very risky implementations that could, if not carefully applied, cause sql injection
+I often see very risky implementations that could, if not carefully applied, cause sql injection
 vulnerabilities.
 SecureMy protectect identifier through an character whitelist.
 Therefore it checks
  every identifier through the regex `/^[a-z0-9._ ]+$/i`.
  As you maybe noticed, this is not compatible to databases, which contain special character in table